-You can enable or disable wireless LAN and Bluetooth functions with the Wireless Communication switch.
+You can enable or disable wireless LAN function with the Wireless Communication switch.
 No transmissions are sent or received when the switch is off.
 Slide the switch toward the back of the computer to turn it on and toward the front of the computer to turn it off.